 Google My Business ( GMB ) is a must-have listing for your local business and it’s absolutely essential if you want to rank in those valuable local pack results.
-Having the knowledge panel show up for your business like you see here for Brighter Digital can also strengthen your visibility and engagement
+Having the knowledge panel show up for your business can also strengthen your visibility and engagement.

 With proximity to the searcher being such a relevant factor thanks to updates like Possum, you simply cannot have a local seo strategy without GMB.
 Make sure your listing is optimized with the most relevant categories, description, photos etc.. for the best results

 Google might be the big fish but don’t forget to set-up your Bing local listing as well.
-Brick & mortar shops can use their street address to make it easier for shoppers to find them where as service area businesses can create a radius like I did here
+Brick & mortar shops can use their street address to make it easier for shoppers to find them where as service area businesses can simply select their service area from the GMB dashboard.

 If anybody tells you that link-building is a thing of the past you should go ahead and ignore them.
 According to a recent Moz survey seo professionals agree that link signals are the top ranking factor when it comes to localized organic search results.
 One that thing has changed compared to the spammy link-building practices of the past is quality over quantity.
 Here’s a few ideas to help you build the kind of high-quality links that will help raise you above your competition in the SERP’s ( Search Engine Results Pages ) so you can bring in more traffic and sales from your target audience

 - Leverage existing local partnerships, charities, and sponsorships.
 Most organizations have a website and often have a page where they recognize local partners